 A glossy finish is a perfect choice for a piece that is very image heavy and does not have a large amount of text.

-With the variety of paper choices and finishes in the marketplace business cards have become increasingly more interesting.
-Before business cards were largely differentiated by the thickness of the paper, now the average business card is 16 point thick while many people have started using a 32 point thickness to grab people’s attention.
+With the variety of paper choices and finishes in the marketplace, business cards have become increasingly more interesting.
+Before, business cards were largely differentiated by the thickness of the paper.
+For example, the average business card is printed on 16 point thick paper and many people now choose to use a 32 point thickness to grab their recipient’s attention.

-Other methods that can grab attention include painted edges, like painting a red edge on a white business card; using a finish that feels like suede, velvet, or silk fabrics but is actually paper; or adding foil to differentiate your card.
+Other methods that can grab attention include painted edges (like painting a red edge on a white business card), using a paper finish that feels like suede, velvet, or silk, or adding metallic foil to differentiate your card.
+You can also choose to add a die cut, which can turn your card into a unique shape or add a cut out of a fun shape on the actual card like the example you see above.

 Finally, think about playing with the shape and size of your business card.
 Keep in mind that business cards shouldn’t be too big, as they are designed to be placed in wallets and have traditionally been the size of a credit card.
 Some fun ideas include square business cards, rounded corners, or oval business cards to complement the logo’s design.

 Recently there have been incredible advancements in the types of paper being developed.
 One of the more popular advancements has been the creation of synthetic stock paper.
-Smaller restaurants have started using it to replace their laminated menus where the edges have started to curl.
+This type of paper is a great option for restaurants and many have started using it to replace their laminated menus where the edges have started to curl.

 Synthetic paper comes in varying weights and is waterproof and tear resistant.
 Due to the durability of the paper, restaurants clean them in the dishwasher to sanitize them and save staff time while also eliminating the need to constantly replace laminated menus.

-The expert team at every PostNet can help you determine what type of paper and finish will be the best for your needs.
-We’ve come to understand the needs of every industry and can assist you in your next project.
+With so many options for paper, you’ll have no problem making your next print project come to life in a fun, unique way.
+The expert team at every PostNet can help you determine what type of paper and finish will be the best for your needs and are happy to assist you in your next project.

 Visit your nearest PostNet location and let us help you create a beautifully printed piece.